biancamika/digital-garden/content/notes/3. Permanent Notes/Creativity now has value as commodity.md

 ---
-title: Creativity now has value as a commodity
+title: "Creativity now has value as a commodity"
 ---
 ## Reference
 - **Source:**